 TGMC’s ultrasound machine is not just used for breast care.
 It can take 3-dimentional images for a good look at any suspicious area in a woman’s body.
 Ultrasounds can be used to scan the pelvis, thyroid or other parts of the body to look for abnormalities.

 These cutting edge imaging machines can give you a picture of a developing baby or help doctors diagnose cysts and tumors with incredible accuracy.

 While at the Imaging Center a woman can also have her bone mineral density measured.
 A bone densitometer can tell if a patient has enough calcium in her bones.
 This will help diagnose osteoporosis, a disease that can lead to brittle bones and dangerous fractures in older women.
 A bone density test is a painless procedure, much like an x-ray and takes only a few minutes.

 The procedure consists of a patient lying on a padded table.
 The lumbar spine and both hips are scanned with x-rays for a total of 10 to 15 minutes.
 The test uses special x-rays to measure how many grams of calcium and other minerals are packed into a segment or portion of the bone.

 Women older than 65, with a family history of osteoporosis and with some medical conditions should have the test.
 Many women choose to have a mammogram and bone density scan done during the same visit.

 Appointments are available through primary care doctors or calling TGMC at (985) 850-6052.
 There is a soft cotton robe waiting just for you.

-TGMC now provides an on-line nursery program that allows families to share the exciting news of the arrival of their newborn with family and friends around the world.
+TGMC provides an on-line nursery program in partnership with Charley's Angels, that allows families to share the exciting news of the arrival of their newborn with family and friends.